kgroveshok/z80-homebrew/DEV-DIARY.md

+* TODO It appears the config dir scan is corrupting the spi_device byte and poking f5 into it every time.
+Corruption where?
+Not normal DIR.
+Must be in the config code
+* TODO reduce some of the stack sizes, loops and ret might be a bit too big.
+Then extend the main data stack

 * TODO Saved setting to enable/disable auto load of words from block 0 as part of auto start
 * TODO Add a flag to block 0 to include the bank id to exec at startup